 While it centers around consuming delicious Caribbean spiny lobster, Caye Caulker Lobster Fest also entails live music and performances, games and competitions, dancing, pageants, beach parties, and more.

-Caye Caulker Lobster Fest is said to be Belize’s original festival and has been going strong since 1994 (with the exception of 2020).
+Caye Caulker Lobster Fest is said to be Belize’s original festival and has been going strong since 1994.
 Also, half of the festival’s revenue goes back into the local community.
 Claws for a cause!

 12. Chill out with some rooftop yoga